ionic-team/ionic-docs/src/content/layout/grid.md

 ### Vertical alignment

 All columns can be vertically aligned inside of a row by adding different attributes to the row.
-For a list of available attributes, see [row attributes](../Row#row-attributes).
+For a list of available attributes, see [css utilities](/docs/layout/css-utilities#flex-container-properties).

 ```html
 <ion-grid>